ailab-bio/GraphINVENT2/tutorials/0_setting_up_environment.md

 ## Setting up the environment
 Before doing anything with GraphINVENT, you will need to configure the GraphINVENT virtual environment, as the code is dependent on very specific versions of packages.
 You can use [conda](https://docs.conda.io/en/latest/) for this.
 If you do not have conda installed, please check out the installation instructions at [this link](https://docs.anaconda.com/free/miniconda/).

+### Approach 1: Using Conda
-GraphINVENT requires PyTorch, RDKit, and XXX to run.
+GraphINVENT requires PyTorch, RDKit, and various other packages to run.
 A virtual environment can be easily created using conda by typing into the terminal:

 ```
 module load Anaconda3  // you may need to load conda first, e.g., if you are creating the environment on the cluster